ucev/chatroom/README.md

 ## Update On 2017/4/27
 Chatroom demo with limited functions.
 To get it to work as expected will need more works, but it fulfills my initial purpose to try to use `socket.io`.Continuing.

+## Update on 2017/4/28
+Add online/offline state tommorrow, together with some small modifications.